hirobumii/nac3/README.md

 If you are using a different shell than bash you can use e.g. ``nix develop --command fish``.

 Build NAC3 with ``cargo build --release``.
 See the demonstrations in ``nac3artiq`` and ``nac3standalone``.

+### Pre-Commit Hooks

+You are strongly recommended to use the provided pre-commit hooks to automatically reformat files and check for non-optimal Rust practices using Clippy.
+Run `pre-commit install` to install the hook and `pre-commit` will automatically run `cargo fmt` and `cargo clippy` for you.

+Several things to note:

+- If `cargo fmt` or `cargo clippy` returns an error, the pre-commit hook will fail.
+You should fix all errors before trying to commit again.
+- If `cargo fmt` reformats some files, the pre-commit hook will also fail.
+You should review the changes and, if satisfied, try to commit again.